nixworks/public/news/2010/01/23/README.md

 ##### Landslide
 ### [Eight people are killed and 13 missing after flash floods and landslides hit Sulawesi, Indonesia. ](/news/2010/01/23/eight-people-are-killed-and-13-missing-after-flash-floods-and-landslides-hit-sulawesi-indonesia.md)
-_Context: Indonesia, Sulawesi island, landslide_
+_Context: Indonesia, landslide, Sulawesi island_

 ##### Bodies
 ### [Between 100 and 150 bodies are found stuffed in wells in the village of Kuru following religious clashes in Jos, Nigeria. ](/news/2010/01/23/between-100-and-150-bodies-are-found-stuffed-in-wells-in-the-village-of-kuru-following-religious-clashes-in-jos-nigeria.md)
-_Context: Kuru, Jos, Nigeria, events earlier this year, bodies_
+_Context: events earlier this year, Nigeria, Kuru, bodies, Jos_

 ##### Iran
 ### [A passenger train in Iran derails, killing at least eight people and wounding at least fifteen others. ](/news/2010/01/23/a-passenger-train-in-iran-derails-killing-at-least-eight-people-and-wounding-at-least-fifteen-others.md)